kumar-shridhar/PyTorch-BayesianCNN/README.md

 [![996.icu](https://img.shields.io/badge/link-996.icu-red.svg)](https://996.icu)

-#### NOTE: This training loss goes to NaN as seen in the issues as well.
-I will update the code in 1-2 weeks with solved issues and some new measures for Uncertainty.
+#### NOTE: The training loss goes to NaN as seen in the issues section as well.
+I will update the code in 1-2 weeks with loss being fixed and a new measures for Uncertainty added.
 Thank You.

 # Bayesian CNN with Variational Inference and it's application